-Warren, Biden clash on health care, as top Dem contenders spar on stage for first time
+Debate descends into melee over health care, Obama, socialism as Dems struggle to show unity

 In her opening statement, Harris did just that.
 She dubiously claimed that the only reason Trump has not been indicted is that Justice Department guidelines prohibit the indictment of a sitting president -- a proposition Special Counsel Robert Mueller has explicitly denied.

-For his part, Trump will be visible during the debate in Houston -- overhead.
-His campaign said it will use a plane to fly a banner that reads “Socialism will kill Houston’s economy."
+For his part, Trump's campaign was visible during the debate in Houston -- overhead.
+His campaign was using a plane to fly a banner that reads “Socialism will kill Houston’s economy."

-“Socialism SUCKS and @TeamTrump is flying high above the Dem debate in Houston to remind the circus in town that their policies will hurt Houston, Texas and America!”
-Trump 2020 campaign manager Brad Parscale tweeted on Wednesday.
+O'Rourke, meanwhile, continued to refocus his campaign on pushing unprecedented gun-control measures -- including mandatory buybacks of legal firearms.

-The campaign told Fox News this is the first time they’ve done a flyover at the Democratic primary debates.
-But they note they used a similar tactic on Labor Day, flying banners over beachgoers in a number of cities, urging people to add their phone numbers to the campaign’s list of supporters.
+O'Rourke doubled down on his mandatory gun-buyback program later on: "We have a white supremacist in the White House, and he poses a mortal threat to people of color all across this country."

-More marginal candidates have suggested they might have also have some surprises in store.
-O'Rourke, who responded to a question in Spanish during a previous debate appearance, has recently revamped his campaign and focused largely on pushing unprecedented gun-control measures -- including mandatory buybacks of legal firearms.
+O'Rourke added: "When we see that being used against children. ...
+Hell yes, we're going to take your AR-15, your AK-47.
+We're not going to allow it to be used against our fellow Americans anymore."

 CLICK HERE TO GET THE FOX NEWS APP